Transitional housing for formerly incarcerated mothers with children.

 How it works

 Cameo House is a supportive transitional housing program for 11 single homeless mothers recently released from state prison or county jail.
-In Cameo House, each woman has her own living space to allow her to reunify with up to 2 children aged 6 and under.
+In Cameo House, each woman has her own living space to allow her to reunify with up to 2 children.
 Clients participate in individual and group therapy, counseling, and employment preparation.
 Clients and their children remain in the program until they are ready to complete their transition to independent living, for six months or up to two years.

 The Cameo House case management team offers: